ibm-cloud-docs/appid/cd-users.md

 With Cloud Directory, you can manage your users in a scalable registry by using a pre-built functionality that enhances security and self-service.
 {: shortdesc}

 A Cloud Directory user is not the same thing as an {{site.data.keyword.appid_short_notm}} user.
 Users can sign up for your app by using the different identity provider options that you configured, or you can add them to your directory.
-The users that are mentioned on this page are those that are associated with Cloud Directory as an identity provider.
+The users that are mentioned in the following sections are the users who are associated with Cloud Directory as an identity provider.
 {: note}

 ## Viewing user information